Italian Grape Juice

-Amarone is a high alcohol robust red wine made from grapes that are dried on straw mats.
-Amarone comes from the Italian word amaro (“bitter”), and may have a tartness as well as a sweet edge to the wine that can be explained in the concentrated sugars the grapes pick up during the drying process.
-Amarone can have a deep ruby red color and an aroma of raisin, black cherry and violet.
+Amarosso is a high alcohol robust red wine made from grapes that are dried on straw mats.
+Amarosso comes from the Italian word amaro (“bitter”), and may have a tartness as well as a sweet edge to the wine that can be explained in the concentrated sugars the grapes pick up during the drying process.
+Amarosso can have a deep ruby red color and an aroma of raisin, black cherry and violet.

 Barbera wines when young can offer aromas of blackberries, raspberries, with notes of black cherries.
 Barbera is a food friendly wine with deep color, lower tannins, and higher acids than most wines.
 Barbera wine goes well with a crusty Italian bread, a salad, and a hearty pasta.

 Barbera is believed to have originated in the hills of Monferrato in central Piemonte, Italy and is known from the thirteenth century.
 Italian immigrants brought Barbera to the Napa Valley and Central Valley of California, where it is quite widely grown.

 Bardolino is a red wine made from a blend of grapes.
 The blend of grapes that can used to produce the wine includes Corvina Veronese, Rondinella, Molinara and optionally Negrara, Barbera, and Sangiovese.
 Bardolino is a light wine which can be medium dry to slightly sweet and fruity.
 Bardolino is best when drank young.
 Bardolino goes well with pasta, risotto, and salami.